US STOCKS-Futures bounce after two days of oil-led rout

-However, its shares fell 1.3% as it forecast a weaker second half if the lockdown measures were to be lifted.
-Governors of about half a dozen U.S. states have pushed ahead with plans to partially reopen for business despite warnings by some health officials that doing so could trigger a new surge in the coronavirus cases.

-Fast-casual chain Chipotle Mexican Grill Inc late on Tuesday reported soaring digital and home delivery sales and said it had enough cash and liquidity to get through the next year.
-Investors will next be looking at Delta Airlines and AT&T earnings reports later in the day.
+Fast-casual chain Chipotle Mexican Grill Inc jumped 6.5% after it reported soaring digital and home delivery sales and said it had enough cash and liquidity to get through the next year.
+Delta Air Lines Inc reported its first quarterly loss in nine years, but shares gained 3.5% after the airline operator said cheap fuel and cost reduction measures will cut its expenses by about half in the current-quarter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)